 Tackle tax planning challenges head on

 Tax planning continues to be challenging for businesses.
-Several valuable tax breaks that expired Dec.
-31, 2013, weren't revived by Congress until December 2014 — and only for 2014.
+Several valuable tax breaks expired December 31, 2014, and for 2015, we've had a repeat of 2014, with Congress not extending expired tax breaks until December, giving businesses little time to implement tax-saving steps accordingly.
 In addition, some significant tax-related changes under the ACA require attention.
-Finally, with the economic recovery continuing to move forward at a snail’s pace in many sectors, you may not know which tax strategies will be appropriate this year.
+Finally, with the economic recovery continuing to move forward at a snail’s pace in some sectors, you may not know which tax strategies will be appropriate this year.
 You can tackle these challenges head on by reviewing the information here and then discussing the relevant issues with your tax advisor.

 Also, if you own the business, it’s likely your biggest investment, so thinking about long-term considerations, such as your exit strategy, is critical as well.
 And if you’re an executive, you likely have to think about not only the company’s taxes, but also tax considerations related to compensation you receive beyond salary and bonuses, such as stock options.
-Planning for executive comp involves not only a variety of special rules but also several types of taxes — including ordinary income taxes, capital gains taxes, employment taxes and the expanded taxes under the ACA.
+Planning for executive comp involves not only a variety of special rules but also several types of taxes — including ordinary income taxes, capital gains taxes, the NIIT and employment taxes.

 Projecting your business’s income for this year and next will allow you to time income and deductions to your advantage.
 It’s generally — but not always — better to defer tax, so consider: